Introduction

 Regulatory shifts

 With these technological trends in the Forex market, governments and regulatory bodies are developing new rules and regulations.
-Compliance with these regulations will soon make the FX market more transparent, secure, and accountable.
+The 2025-26 FEMA updates detailed above are part of this broader global push toward a more transparent, secure, and accountable FX market.

 Traditional bank foreign exchange can be slow and expensive.
 If you’re looking for alternatives, consider using Xflow.
 It combines fast settlement times with transparent pricing structures, ensuring data security and simplifying regulatory compliance.
 You can check out our currency converter to compare the bank forex rate with Xflow's rate and see the difference in savings for yourself.